Metohija: Geography

 Metohija is 23 km wide at its broadest point and about 60 km long, at an average altitude of 450 m above sea level.
 Its principal river is the White Drin.
 It is bordered by the mountain ranges Mokra Gora in the north and northwest, the Accursed Mountains in the west, Pashtrik in the southwest, the Šar Mountains (Malet e Sharrit) in the south and southeast, and Drenica in the east and northeast, which distinguishes it from the rest of Kosovo in the east and northeast.

+It encompasses three districts of Kosovo: Gjakova, Peja and Prizren.

 The geographic division between Metohija and the rest of Kosovo causes differences between the two areas' flora and fauna.
 Metohija has the characteristic influences of the Mediterranean.

 Metohija consists of fertile arable land with many small rivers which provide water for irrigation and, in combination with the Mediterranean climate, give excellent fields except for cereals.
 This area is well known for its high-quality vineyards, fruit orchards, and for the growing of chestnut and almond trees.

 The geographical region of Metohija is further divided into four parts: Prizrenski Podgor, Llapusha, Reka and Rugova.